navinprasad005/Game-Stone-Paper-Scissor-Cut/README.md

     * Scissor & Stone --> Player A wins
     * Scissor & Paper --> Player B wins

-* Each win of a player will be counted as a pint for the player.
+* Each win of a player will be counted as well as printed.
 The game continues until any of the player scores 5.